 - Kermit – Amazing place for a nice dinner, best Pizza from a stone oven

-- Kitya’s Place – Lovely place with delicious and healthy vegan food made with love.
+- Kitya’s Place – This is a lovely place with delicious and healthy vegan food made with love.
 We recommend the Quinoa salad bowl

 - Common Ground Cafe – Our favorite place for breakfast, very delicious smoothie bowls, lovely little garden